-A certified exit planner (CExP) can help even young business owners start planning for their eventual departure from the firm they helped grow.
+A certified exit planner (CExP) helps business owners plan for their eventual departure from the company they helped grow.
 It can be a difficult process and many business owners, still hard at work, may feel it’s unnecessary.
-But without a clear exit plan, it may be difficult to sell the business at maximum profit, take it public or transfer ownership to a designated successor.
-Finding the right CExP can take time, but if you own a business it can be useful to start by engaging a financial advisor with knowledge of this specialization.
+But a clear exit plan helps sell the business at maximum profit, take it public, or transfer ownership.

 What Does a Certified Exit Planner (CExP) Do?